-You’ve recently built or rehabbed your building.
-All new equipment controlled by a modern building automation system (BAS).
-But things aren’t as you’d hoped—you’re getting comfort complaints, the utility bills aren’t what the engineer projected, your maintenance folks need to constantly make adjustments.
+You’ve recently built or rehabbed your building with all new equipment—geothermal system, energy recovery unit, chilled beams, heat pumps—controlled by a modern building automation system (BAS).
+But things aren’t as you’d hoped.
+Comfort complaints, high utility bills, condensation, your maintenance folks need to constantly make adjustments.
 That last cold spell had your staff scrambling to put the building into manual operation for fear of freezing.
 With all new equipment, why is this happening?

 It’s the software

 Today’s BASs are very capable, but have to be set up correctly.
-And by “set up correctly” we’re not talking about the hardware installation, but the software.
+By “set up correctly” we’re not talking about the hardware installation, but the automation software.
 Your BAS is no longer a hardware system with some software controls, it’s a software system that controls all your HVAC equipment.

 A simple example—programming occupancy sensors to turn lights on and off is easy.
 Controlling HVAC operations is very valuable, but harder.
 How does the system respond to room occupancy during the day?
 Will it trigger full occupied operation if someone enters in the middle of the night?
 What if you want the lights off while the space is occupied?
-It’s all software (and perhaps a couple dip switch settings on the sensor).
+It’s all a matter of getting the software right.

 Call us to find out how we can help you.